An Economy Where All Georgians Can Thrive

 A Community Safe From Gun Violence and Crime

-Rather than confronting this reality, the governor and many in his party would rather make the problem worse by instituting permitless carry, which would increase the number of guns that end up in the hands of those with dangerous criminal histories.
-This is a measure that puts police officers and citizens in danger, which is why it is universally opposed by law enforcement and 85% of Americans.
+Rather than confronting this reality, the governor and many in his party would rather make the problem worse by instituting permitless carry, increasing the number of guns in the hands of those with dangerous criminal histories.
+This puts police officers and citizens at risk, and is universally opposed by law enforcement and 85% of Americans.

-These measures exist in other states, including neighboring Florida, and each has shown to have a quantifiable impact on reducing gun violence in those states.
+These proven measures, seen in neighboring states like Florida, have shown to have a quantifiable impact on reducing gun violence in those states.
 Plus, each measure has bipartisan support, including strong support among gun owners.
 It is time we came together to act to ensure the safety of our children and loved ones.

 A Respect For Women's Healthcare Choices